Automated Customer Service Solutions: AI Tools Compared (2024)

 - Personalized experiences: The platform can personalize interactions based on customer data and behavior.

-- Live agent handover: Ada seamlessly transfers complex issues to live agents when necessary.
+- Live agent handover: Ada transfers complex issues to live agents when necessary.

 - Multi-channel support: Ada supports interactions across various channels, including chat, email, and social media.